mikedunbar/AndroidCleanArchitectureLoginExample/README.md

 # Clean Architecture Login Example
-Sample login screen, for showcasing the Clean architecture approach See https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html for more info
+Sample login screen, for showcasing the Clean architecture approach in Android.

+See the [definitive article](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) for more info

 ## Development History
 I just had Android Studio generate a sample login activity application, and then: